japharl/serveo_local/README.md

 # To enable https via lets encrypt with gooogle domains as the provider:

-0. Get the above code working correctly without https certificates. :)
+0. Perform steps 1-6 above in the no-https section.
-1. The steps 2-8 will install certbot
+1. The steps 2-8 below will install certbot, which is required for wildcard support.
 2. sudo apt-get update
 3. sudo apt-get install software-properties-common
 4. sudo add-apt-repository universe
 5. sudo add-apt-repository ppa:certbot/certbot
 6. sudo apt-get update
-7. sudo apt install certbot
+7. sudo apt install certbot -y
 8. reboot
 9. Due to the complicated nature of setting up google dns, check out https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars to move the dns settings from google to digital ocean (or other providers).
 This is because the procedure for dns configuring is easier than google.
 (Essentialy point your domain dns servers to digital oceans.)
 10. Go to the digital ocean webpage, go down to the api section (furthest down on the left hand menu), and create a token.